Megalonyx: Taxonomy

 M. jeffersonii is still the most commonly identified species of Megalonyx.
 It was designated the state fossil of West Virginia in 2008.

 M. leptostomus, named by Cope (1893), lived from the Blancan to the Irvingtonian.
 This species lived from Florida to Texas, north to Kansas and Nebraska, and west to New Mexico, Nevada, Oregon, and Washington.
 It is about half the size of M. jeffersonii.
 It evolved into M. wheatleyi, the direct ancestor of M. jeffersonii.
 Species gradually got larger, with different species mostly based on size and geologic age.

 Evolution

 The first wave of Megalonychids came to North America by island-hopping across the Central American Seaway from South America, where ground sloths arose, prior to formation of the Panamanian land bridge.
 Based on molecular results, its closest living relatives are the three-toed sloths (Bradypus); earlier morphological investigations came to a different conclusion.
+Megalonyx is thought to be descended from Pliometanastes, a ground sloth that arrived in North America during the late Miocene, around 9 million years ago.

-M. jeffersonii lived from the Illinoian Stage during the Middle Pleistocene (150,000 years BP) through to the Rancholabrean of the Late Pleistocene (11,000 BP).
-It belongs to the genus Megalonyx, a name proposed by Thomas Jefferson, future president of the United States, in 1797.
-(Jefferson's surname was appended to the animal as the specific epithet in 1822 by the French zoologist Anselme Gaëtan Desmarest.)
+The earliest representatives of Megalonyx appeared during the Pliocene.
+M. jeffersonii lived from the late Middle Pleistocene/ late Irvingtonian (250–300,000 years ago) through to the Rancholabrean of the Late Pleistocene (11,000 BP).
 M. jeffersonii was probably descended from M. wheatleyi.
+The Megalonyx lineage increased in size with time, with the last species M. jeffersonii being the largest.